Adult Acute Myeloid Leukemia Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Classification of Adult Acute Myeloid Leukemia

 Acute erythroid leukemias (FAB classifications M6a and M6b)

 The two subtypes of the acute erythroid leukemias, erythroleukemia and pure erythroid leukemia, are characterized by a predominant erythroid population and, in the case of erythroleukemia, the presence of a significant myeloid component.
 Erythroleukemia (erythroid/myeloid; M6a) is predominantly a disease of adults, comprising approximately 5% to 6% of cases of AML.
 Pure erythroid leukemia (M6b) is rare and occurs in all age groups.
 Occasional cases of chronic myeloid leukemia (CML) may evolve to one of the acute erythroid leukemias.
 Erythroleukemia may present de novo or evolve from an MDS, either RAEB or RCMD-RS or RCMD.
 (Refer to the PDQ summary on Myelodysplastic Syndromes Treatment for more information.)
 The clinical features of these acute leukemias include profound anemia and normoblastemia.
-(For information on anemia, refer to the PDQ summary on Fatigue.)
+(Refer to the PDQ summary on Fatigue for more information.)

 Morphologic and cytochemical features of erythroleukemia include the following: